Program Overview

 KIN 365 Exercise Programming 3

-EPS 351 Introduction to Statistics and Research Design 3
+EPS 351 Intro to Statistics for the Social, Behavioral, and Educational Sciences 3

 KIN 399 Neuromuscular Basis for Training 3